 Another key area of research is on the use of palliative care and shared decision-making in heart failure populations.
 Our program participated in the ENABLE Heart Failure Trial, which showed that those who receive supportive care based on a symptom management strategy feel better, spend less time in the hospital and more time at home, and live longer.

 Dr. Kono participates in two national consortiums on heart failure and palliative care, and is involved in the Jack Byrne Center for Palliative and Hospice Care.

 Cardiac Electrophysiology Program

 The Cardiac Electrophysiology Program has a history of innovation in the development of more effective cardiac rhythm devices, catheter-based diagnostics, ablation techniques, and workflows.
 Our program works in partnership with the industry to help develop and evaluate promising new technologies in the laboratory.
 We critically evaluate emerging technologies and techniques, of which only a minority are pursued or deployed within our laboratories on behalf of those of you who most may benefit.

 Another current focus is on "interoperability" of cardiac devices and workflows.
 We uniquely have developed an information technology framework to enable the remote collection of standardized device data from implanted cardiac devices.
 The data is pulled automatically into the electronic medical record where it is accessible to caregivers system-wide, and in some cases may be used in a way that substantially impacts the delivery of care.

 Our goal is to impact how we monitor and deliver care for the thousands of you with implanted cardiac devices.
 Ultimately, we hope to provide this information back to you through your cell phones and computers, with an eye toward increasing ownership and control of your information and heart health.

 Together with the Structural Heart Disease Program, the Cardiovascular Imaging Program has participated in the PARTNER trial since its inception, testing the safety and effectiveness of repairing or replacing the aortic valve by inserting a new valve through a catheter rather than in open surgery.
-Dartmouth-Hitchcock is one of just 50 sites across the country currently offering TAVR for those of you at low-risk through the PARTNER III clinical trial.
+We are one of just 50 sites across the country currently offering TAVR for those of you at low risk through the PARTNER III clinical trial.